 What research questions will your laboratory focus on in the future?

-Jun Wu: Our lab will study the effect of co-learning on human–AI collaboration performance.
+Xiangyi Lyu: Our lab will study the effect of co-learning on human–AI collaboration performance.

 INTERVIEW: Named Talent says the statement above in an interview-style shot, looking slightly off-camera.